regulaforensics/helm-test/charts/docreader/README.md

 > [!NOTE]
 > The subcharts are used for the demonstration and Dev/Test purposes.
-> We strongly recommend to deploy separate installations of the DB in Production.
+> We strongly recommend to deploying separate installations of the DB in Production.

 > [!TIP]
 > Configuration for postgresql subchart
-> For the advanced PostgreSQL configuration please referer to the official documentation.
+> For the advanced PostgreSQL configuration please refer to the official documentation.
 > ref: https://github.com/bitnami/charts/tree/main/bitnami/postgresql

 ## Subchart parameters